Pinacoteca Comunale, Città di Castello: Sculpture and decorative arts

 The sculpture section exhibits pieces from late Roman and middle age fragments to a notable group of terracotta by Andrea della Robbia and his workshop, which confirms the important Florentine influence on the area.
-The unique piece of Jewellery is the reliquary of Saint Andrew by Lorenzo Ghiberti and his workshop, one of the museum peaks.
+The unique piece of Jewelry is the reliquary of Saint Andrew by Lorenzo Ghiberti and his workshop, one of the museum peaks.

 The wooden furniture of the palace testify the great tradition of wood art in Città di Castello, starting from originals 16th century pieces.
 The passage to contemporary sculpture is given by Elmo Palazzi and Bruno Bartoccini stucco and bronze collections.